paragoner1/crisis-companion/README.md

 ## 🚨 The Problem

-Last summer, my 4-year-old son forgot his lifejacket and almost drowned at the lake.
+Last summer, my 4-year-old son forgot his lifejacket was off and almost drowned at the lake.
 I performed CPR without knowing what I was doing.
 That moment made me realize we need a tool that guides people through emergencies when they're in shock or not thinking clearly.

 **The Reality:**
 - 236,000 people die from drowning annually